BriceNocenti/tabxplor/cran-comments.md

-## New version (with bug corrections)
+## New version (with bug corrections and few added functionalities)
-This is the first submission (of the second version to be submitted to CRAN).
+This is the first submission (of the second version of tabxplor to be submitted to CRAN).

 ## Test environments
 * local Windows 10 install, R 4.1.1 and R devel (4.2.0)